Pink eye: Symptoms, treatment, and what to do next

 Overall, what to do for pink eye will depend on your symptoms.
 For example, you should need to seek medical care for any of the following:

-If you need help assessing and treating pink eye, come see the experts at our urgent care centers.
-You can walk in without an appointment, or you can check in online.
+If you need help assessing and treating pink eye, come see our network of health system partners.
+You can walk in or save your spot online.
 We’ll have you back to feeling better in no time.

 Written by Sarah Thebarge, Physician Assistant and refreshed on September 4th 2024